 Oh, how mistaken I was.
 In a split second, my world – which was built upon the male gaze – was quickly dismantled when my best friend left her vibrator sitting next to her bedside table very casually.

 When I asked about it, she didn’t flinch, back track, hide it with embarrassment.
 I was startled.
 When given the space, I quickly opened up about my own thoughts around non-male masturbation.
 She looked at me with confusion and said, “Right, get in the car we are going to the sex shop now.”
-My nerves and I drove to Sydney’s Oxford Street with her by my side, and into my first sex shop we went.
+My nerves and I drove to Sydney’s Oxford Street with her by my side, and into my first adult store we went.
 I bought my first self-pleasure toy that day, and the rest was history… Well, not quite.

 The power I felt being able to make love to myself, without anyone around, was incredible.
 But also brought up a lot of shame, which I am still unpacking.
 I had forever felt uncomfortable about my body, sex in general and my attraction to women/genderqueer folk.
 Maybe it’s a coincidence (I don’t think so) but when I began to make myself orgasm, I began to face this shame head on.
 It seems freeing myself sexually has had a ripple effect onto my whole life.